sayan1886/blockarraygroup/docs/README.md

 In order to use DNS to find information about an item, the item’s GS1 Identification Key must be converted into a format that DNS can understand, which is the typical, “dot” delimited, left-to-right form of all domain names.
 As the purpose of ONS is to discover data and services associated with a GS1 Identification Key and multiple sets of data and services may exist for that key, the appropriate DNS record type is the Naming Authority PoinTeR (NAPTR) [RFC 3403].
 This record type contains several fields for denoting the protocol, services, and features that a given service endpoint exposes.
 It also allows the service endpoint to be expressed as a URI, thus allowing complex services to be encoded in a standard way.

-The figure below describes a typical ONS query from start to finish from the viewpoint of an application.
-In this example, the starting point is a bar code or RFID tag.
-However, the source of the GS1 IdentificationKey is not restricted to data carriers; it could be part of a transaction document (e.g. a purchase order), an event record, a master data record, or any other source.

-%% insert img %%

 ## Shipping Documents